 My most recent work combines creative coding with critiques of digital culture.
 There’s Ring™ Log, which is an experiment in speculative surveillance.
 Then there’s Two Emoji: A Modern Epic of Love and Betrayal, which is a playful look at storytelling through emoji.

-Mark’s most recent project is 10 PRINT CHR$(205.5+RND(1)); : GOTO 10, a collaboratively written book about creative computing and the Commodore 64, which was published by MIT Press in November 2012.
+My most recent book project is 10 PRINT CHR$(205.5+RND(1)); : GOTO 10, a collaboratively written exploration of creative computing and the Commodore 64, which was published by MIT Press in November 2012.